 By doing a Bachelor of Business degree in Australia, you'll gain a strong understanding of key areas of business administration, such as accounting, finance, marketing, management, and economics.

 These degree programs are flexible, allowing you to choose a set of electives to best meet your career goals.
 You normally don't have to settle on a major or majors until after Year 1, with many lucrative business majors available.

 Graduates are well-prepared for entry-level and mid-level jobs across diverse industries, including banking, consulting, marketing, and entrepreneurship...
 READ MORE

 A common way to start an MBA in Australia is with an online Graduate Certificate in Business Administration.
 The course is typically made up of 4 subjects from the MBA program.

-Since an MBA consists of 12 subjects normally, a Graduate Certificate in Business Administration can be thought of as one-third of an MBA.
+Since an MBA consists of 12 subjects normally, a graduate certificate in this field can be thought of as one-third of a master's degree.